 Your bike is programmed to have a smooth assist with the throttle all the way up to 20mph.
 When you raise the wheel from the ground and push on the throttle, it is freewheeling and it immediately goes above the 20mph limit so it stops the assist and then it waits until the speed is closer to continue giving power.
 This is not noticeable while riding as the weight and torque will keep it constant, but when freewheeling you can see this as normal behavior.

 - Why is my motor making a buzzing sound?

-- Why does the voltage displayed fluctuate while im riding the bike?
+- Why does the voltage displayed fluctuate while I am riding the bike?

-- My brake disk is bent, how do I fix it
+- My brake disc is bent, how do I fix it?

-- Why is the voltage on my LCD is not accurate sometimes?
+- Why is the voltage on my LCD not accurate sometimes?

 - Why does my motor cable looks like this?

 - If I raise the rear wheel and use the throttle it goes On and Off, why?

 - Motor does not work, but the LCD display is on and is showing no errors